TritonDataCenter/rfd/rfd/0007/README.md

 ## Problems

-In SDC, we have a couple different problems that have led us to desire new functionality and subsume some existing functionality.
+In SDC, we have a couple of different problems that have led us to desire new functionality and subsume some existing functionality.

 ### Datalink State